AACBT NSW Pub Discussion: Contemporary Approaches to Treating Problem Gambling

 Problem gambling treatments continue to develop, however, the literature in this area is not as vast as that for other addictions.

-Come and hear about cutting-edge approaches to treating problem gambling, and a fascinating case study.tch this space for more info about this Pub Discussion with Dr Cameron McIntosh & Dr Katy O’Neill.
+Come and hear about cutting-edge approaches to treating problem gambling, and a fascinating case study in this Pub Discussion with Dr Cameron McIntosh & Dr Katy O’Neill.

 In this seminar we will aim to provide a brief clinician’s summary of the evidence-base for the major contemporary treatments that can be applied to problem gambling.
 We will also outline a case study of an eclectic treatment to suggest ways in which contemporary treatments may be applied to treating problem gambling.